rondymesquita/slides/packages/demo/index.md

 # What is Splendid?

-> Splendid is a markdown based presentation framework that uses Vite and React.
+> Splendid is a markdown content based presentation framework that uses Vite and React.

 <div id='test'>